Scientific Analytical Calorimeter Solutions

 • A sufficient temperature rise is obtained

-• Place the sample in to a gelatin capsule.
-This is called ‘spiking’ and the CAL3K can handle it.
+• Place the sample into a gelatin capsule.
+This is called spiking, and the CAL3K can handle it.

 Summary